Jastrow illusion

 The Jastrow illusion is an optical illusion attributed to the Polish-American psychologist Joseph Jastrow.
-This optical illusion is known under different names: Ring-Segment illusion, Jastrow illusion, Wundt area illusion or Wundt-Jastrow illusion.
+This optical illusion is known under different names: Ring-Segment illusion, Jastrow illusion, Wundt Area illusion, Wundt-Jastrow illusion, or the Boomerang Illusion.

 The illusion also occurs in the real world.
 The two toy railway tracks pictured are identical, although the lower one appears to be larger.
 There are three competing theories on how this illusion occurs.

-This illusion is often included in magic kits and several versions are sold in magic shops and is commonly known under the name Boomerang Illusion.
+This illusion is often included in magic kits and several versions are sold in magic shops, where it is commonly known under the name Boomerang Illusion.

 Origin

 The oldest reference to this illusion can be found in The World of Wonders, an 1873 book about curiosities of nature, science and art.
 The two arches are placed on top of each other.
 They are similar in size, but not the same.
 The inner radius of the upper arch is the same as the outer radius of the lower arch.

 The first psychologist to describe this illusion was German psychologist Franz Müller-Lyer in 1889.
 His article presents a collection of geometrical illusions of size, including what is now known as the Müller-Lyer illusion.
 His paper also includes the ring segments which we now know as the Jastrow Illusion.

 Joseph Jastrow extensively researched optical illusions, the most prominent of them being the rabbit–duck illusion, an image that can be interpreted as being both a rabbit or a duck.
 In 1892 he published a paper which introduced his version of what is now known as the Jastrow illusion.
 His version is different from the commonly used figure because the two arches taper to one end.

 On the other side of the Atlantic, German scientist Wilhelm Wundt was also pioneering in psychology research.
 He wrote one of the first books about geometric optical illusions in which he copied the design previously published by Müller-Lyer.